Wawrzynn/benchmark/README.md

 ## Installing / Getting started

-In order to install aplication use npm.
+In order to install application use npm.

 ```shell
 cd benchmark